 MYDOMAINE: You both went from comparatively smaller New York apartments to larger homes.
 Has this impacted the way you entertain and decorate for the holidays?

-NATE BERKUS: It’s funny because we have so much space in this house, and I’m really not used to it.
+NATE BERKUS (NB): It’s funny because we have so much space in this house, and I’m really not used to it.
 Thanksgiving is typically super annoying to me—even though I’m always happy that my family’s here.
-It always feels one dinner too long.
+It always feels like one dinner too long.
 It didn’t really feel like that this year.
 It was really nice to entertain in a home where people are doing their own things.
 I know this is going to come as a huge shock to your readers, but I have absolutely no interest in sitting on a sofa watching football—but that went on in our house, and it didn’t affect our online comparison shopping going on in the other room.

 This will also be our first Christmas in the house.
-Poppy is so excited she doesn’t even know what to do with herself.
+[Our daughter] Poppy is so excited she doesn’t even know what to do with herself.
 She’s been eating her dinner completely every night because we threaten that Santa Claus is going to pass over our house, and she’s terrified that it actually might come true.
 Jeremiah’s family will also be visiting us and staying here.
 For me, there’s really no replacement for that feeling as a kid of waking up on Christmas morning in your own home.

 This home has this really large kitchen island that really allows for people to gather around.
 I never want to be separated from my family when I’m cooking.
 Everyone just sits around, and everyone’s giggling, laughing, and helping.
 This year, we’re inviting [my husband] Victor’s family as well as my half-sister, who we only found out about in the past 10 years or so, and she loves to cook—she’s in the publishing world—so together, we’re going to cook from my cookbook.
 We’ll be creating new traditions for my family and Victor’s family.
 Bringing everyone together is to me what the holidays are all about.